 As a result, the company took two months to source a different adhesive instead of looking at the root cause - that surfaces coming in from suppliers need to be appropriately controlled and understood.

 Setting a surface specification at the design phase would have established a standard that suppliers could be held to.
-But that would only be possible if product development teams understood the importance of surfaces when adjusting the product development process instead of looking for a cure-all after the fact.
+But that would only be possible if product development teams understand the importance of surfaces when adjusting the product development process instead of looking for a cure-all after the fact.

 2. There are Many Ways to Reach the Same End Goal